How to install additional PHP extensions

 # https://serversideup.net/open-source/docker-php/

-FROM serversideup/php:8.3-fpm-nginx as base
+FROM serversideup/php:8.3-fpm-nginx AS base

 # Switch to root before installing our PHP extensions